 Also, set a timeline for your project and be prepared to be inconvenienced.
 It will take roughly 3 – 5 days to remove carpet and install hardwood on stairs.

 So think about your living arrangements, kids, etc. – and how they will maneuver around the stairs while the project takes place.

 Plus it will take another 3-5 days to stain/seal the treads (is using planks vs. flooring), paint risers, stain handrails, etc.

 Our painters asked if we could stay somewhere else for 2 nights/days so that they could finish the staining/painting portion faster.
 Which we did.

 Note: we were able to walk on our stairs about 24 hours later, which was good news (with SOCKS only for 2 days).

 ***BUT they were slippery with the socks.
 So, please be careful.***

 1- Remove Right Newel Post/ Replace Left “Curved” Volute

-Here you can tell how much room the curved volute handrails/newel post/spindles take up on the right side of the stairs (old picture – but it’s all I had – sorry).
+Here you can tell how much room the curved volute handrails/newel post/spindles take up on the sides of the stairs (old picture – but it’s all I had – sorry).

 Even though they are beautiful and make the staircase entry look grand, they really took up a ton of space.